 Yes, from 1991 to 2004, Reynolds worked as an astronomer for the European Space Research and Technology Center, which is part of the European Space Agency, in Noordwijk, Holland.
 So when it comes to matters of science and space – be it exploration, travel, or the physics thereof – this guy really knows what he’s talking about.

 To start my review of his work off right, I’d like to cover his first full-length novel.
 Known as Revelation Space, this story became the basis for the universe of the same name and the setting of most of his books.
 It also advanced a lot of ideas and concepts which would inspire yours truly 😉

 The most recent discovery of the excavation team proves that the Amarantin were far more technologically developed than previously thought.
 Retiring to his den, Dan begins to commune with the beta-level simulation of his deceased father, Calvin Sylveste.
-Often, he consults his father, who died on Yellowstone, for advice in matters scientific and political.
-However, Dan soon learns that coup has taken place due to his obsession with uncovering the Amarantin, and a party shows up at the site to arrest him.
+Often, he consults his father, who died on Yellowstone, for advice in scientific and political matters.
+However, Dan soon learns that a coup has taken place due to his obsession with uncovering the Amarantin, and a party shows up at the site to arrest him.